EpicsDAO/solv-doc/articles/doc/en/tutorial/chapter1.md

 YouTube: "Launch a Solana Validator in 3 Steps!
 Easily and Effortlessly Operate a Blockchain Validator on Edgevana using solv" - Now supports TDS 🎉 https://www.youtube.com/watch?v=7nloPjyrk_8
+(The content of this video is the previous version of solv2 or lower.)